 Salmon vs Beef - Health impact and Nutrition Comparison

-Salmon classifies as part of the oily fish species, that are known for containing a high level of oils and, therefore, fat-soluble vitamins and omega-3 fatty acids.
+Salmon classifies as part of the oily fish species known for containing a high level of oils and, therefore, fat-soluble vitamins and omega-3 fatty acids.

 Salmon and beef are distinctly different from each other by their appearances.
-Salmon usually has a red or orange hue when raw, which loses its colour as it gets cooked, becoming closer to shades of pink or white.
+Salmon usually has a red or orange hue when raw and loses its color as it gets cooked, becoming closer to shades of pink or white.
 Salmon meat also has visible wavy white lines, called marbling.
-These lines can appear to be stronger or barely visible, depending on whether the fish was farm raised or wild caught.
+These lines can appear stronger or be barely visible, depending on whether the fish was farm-raised or wild-caught.

-Raw beef, on the other hand, has a bright red colour that gets darker when exposed to oxygen.
-Beef also has marbling, however, it looks irregular and less orderly compared to salmon.
-The marbling in beef depends on the cattle, as well as which part of it the meat is from.
+On the other hand, raw beef has a bright red color that gets darker when exposed to oxygen.
+Beef also has marbling; however, it looks irregular and less orderly compared to salmon.
+The marbling in beef depends on the cattle, as well as which part of the meat it is.